-- The drug or biological administered is only available in a single-use vial or single-use package. - The drug or biological is administered to the patient appropriately for the patients' medical condition and the unused portion is discarded. - The units billed correspond with the smallest dose or vial available for purchase from the manufacturer(s) that provides the appropriate dosage for the patient. - National Drug Codes (NDC) identify drugs using a unique three segment product identifier number.
+- The dose administered, discarded amount, exact date and time of administration and reason for wastage are clearly and acceptably documented in the medical record. - The discarded amount is billed on a separate line than the administered amount with the correct CPT/HCPCS code, units, and JW modifier for all non-inpatient places of service. - The discarded drugs or biologicals are not administered to another patient. - The drug or biological administered is only available in a single use vial or single use package. - The drug or biological is administered to the patient appropriately for the patients' medical condition and the unused portion is discarded - The units billed correspond with the smallest dose or vial available for purchase from the manufacturer(s) that provides the appropriate dosage for the patient. - National Drug Codes (NDC) identify drugs using a unique three segment product identifier number.
 These codes must be included with the CPT/HCPCS code when billing for drugs to receive NDC-based reimbursement.
 When billing drugs, CPT/HCPCS units of service must be billed in multiples of the dosage specified in the full CPT/HCPCS description.
 If the amount administered is not a multiple of the CPT/HCPCS code, round to the next highest unit in the CPT/HCPCS description for that code.
 The NDC units billed should correspond to the CPT/HCPCS units billed.

 Example #2: Trastuzumab is available in a single use, 150mg vial.
-The CPT/ HCPCS code and description for trastuzumab are J9355, trastuzumab 10mg.
-If 575mg is administered to the patient, then four 150mg vials (total 600mg) should be utilized.
-When 600mg are utilized but only 575mg are administered, then 25mg is wasted and documented in the medical record.
+The CPT/ HCPCS code and description for trastuzumab is J9355, trastuzumab 10mg.
+If 575mg are administered to the patient, then four 150mg vials (total 600mg) should be utilized.
+When 600mg are utilized but only 575mg are administered, then 25msg are wasted and documented in the medical record.
 The correct billing is 58 units J9355 on one line of the claim, and 2 units J9355JW on another line.